 -

-Moses received instructions for Tabernacle (Ex.
+Moses received instructions for the Tabernacle (Ex.
 25)

 -